SSLG Project Teams

 The NSI is seeking to establish a UK resource centre that will enable Architects and Clients appreciate the benefits of using a product that has a life span of hundreds of years.
 Ultimately technical data and samples will be available.
 The Institute will also provide a forum for the dissemination of information and knowledge and will establish international links with similar organisations.

 The Indigenous Materials Project Team has reviewed the indigenous material needs of Scotland’s built heritage and resolved that the immediate priority is the re-introduction of Scottish slate production.
-With the last Scottish slate quarry closing around 1955 there is now a serious shortage of such slate for the maintenance of Scottish slated roofs in conservation areas.
+With the last Scottish slate quarry closing around 1955 there is now a serious shortage of such slate for the maintenance of Scottish slated roofs in conservation areas and its use in making personalised & original presents made of stone.

 Primarily this Committee will seek to ensure the viability of a healthy indigenous industry and will actively encourage the opening of dimensional stone quarries.
 Training, in all its aspects, is recognised as being the key issue as are lobbying, planning policies, and establishing links with international organisations.
 The Team is actively reviewing the current skills base and developing the question of “conservation training” at craft level.